Priyanka

 Environmentalist & GIS Specialist

-- Processed satellite imagery, DEMs, and vector layers for infrastructure planning
+- Processed satellite imagery, DEMs, LiDAR, vector data, CAD files, GPS records, paper maps, and survey datasets for infrastructure feasibility, routing, and environmental planning projects.

 ShreeRS ConsultantNepal

-- Digitized land parcels, zoning boundaries, and infrastructure layers
+- Digitized land parcels, zoning boundaries, administrative boundaries, and infrastructure layers with strong attention to georeferencing, topology correction, and attribute quality.

 Academic Contributions